abhishek-archlinux/AnimeWatch/README.md

 ###Other Things for convenience:

-Please Enable Vertical Scrolling of Touchpad, because there are no scrollbars in this app, because they were looking very ugly in the total setup.
+Please Enable Vertical Scrolling of Touchpad, because there are no scrollbars in this application, because they were looking very ugly in the total setup.

 In LXDE you can insert following command in autostart file to enable vertical scrolling